 Students are responsible for the general care of the Chromebook which they have been issued by the school.
-Chromebooks that are broken or fail to work properly must be taken to the Technology Director's office.
+Chromebooks that are broken or fail to work properly must be given to the Technology Director.
 If a loaner Chromebook is needed, one will be issued to the student until their Chromebook can be repaired or replaced.